Medication Assisted Treatment

 These effects work together to provide a comprehensive treatment plan that can help you improve your overall health and well-being as you progress in your recovery.

-Medication assisted treatment has proven to be successful for many individuals.
-If you are considering Suboxone treatment for opiate or opioid addiction, you may be curious about what a MAT program may look like.
+MAT has proven to be successful for many individuals.
+If you are considering medication as part of your treatment for opiate or opioid addiction, you may be curious about what a MAT program may look like.

-• Phase three – With your ongoing success in recovery, your provider may eventually decide that it is time for you to start tapering off the Suboxone.
+• Phase three – With your ongoing success in recovery, your provider may eventually decide that it is time for you to start tapering off the medicine.
 This usually does not take place until after many months or years of sobriety.
-In some cases, your doctor may recommend that you continue taking Suboxone indefinitely.
+Sometimes, your doctor may recommend that you continue taking medication indefinitely.
 Their main goal is to help keep you sober so that they will determine the appropriate course of long-term treatment for your needs.

-In every phase of treatment, medication plays a vital role in helping you progress towards recovery.
-Suboxone is one of the most effective medications used to treat opioid addiction and can provide a strong foundation for long-term recovery.
+In every phase of treatment, medication plays a vital role in helping you progress toward recovery.

-Call Today to Find the Suboxone Treatment You Need at BrightView
+Call Today to Find the Treatment You Need at BrightView